oxctl/canvas-where-am-I-fork/README.md

 [![Run Status](https://api.shippable.com/projects/5f50e5d29e6933000910473e/badge?branch=master)]()

+## Archived

+This repository can now be found here https://github.com/oxctl/canvas-where-am-I

+___

 Theme .js and .css to add within course navigation to Instructure Canvas *on the web*.
 Because the Canvas student app does not support ajax calls, it will not work on the student app.
 Does the following:

 ## Add Modules sub-menu